KristofferStrube/Blazor.ServiceWorker/README.md

 So we need to place the Service Worker interop bootstrapper in the root of our project.
 A minified version of this can be found in the sample project at https://github.com/KristofferStrube/Blazor.ServiceWorker/blob/main/samples/KristofferStrube.Blazor.ServiceWorker.WasmExample/wwwroot/service-worker.js

-The original version that we have minified is at https://github.com/KristofferStrube/Blazor.ServiceWorker/blob/main/src/KristofferStrube.Blazor.ServiceWorker/wwwroot/KristofferStrube.Blazor.ServiceWorker.Script.js
+The in a minified version can be found here: https://github.com/KristofferStrube/Blazor.ServiceWorker/blob/main/src/KristofferStrube.Blazor.ServiceWorker/wwwroot/KristofferStrube.Blazor.ServiceWorker.Script.js

 Then once we have copied the script to the our project we can register a service worker like so: